ServiceTitan vs Housecall Pro vs Jobber: Which HVAC FSM Is Right for Your Shop? (2026)

 - Contract: Month-to-month; annual plans reduce cost roughly 15–20%

-For a 5-technician shop, the all-in annual cost on Essentials is approximately $1,788/year , roughly 20x cheaper than a comparable ServiceTitan configuration.
-This is the core competitive proposition.
+For a 5-technician shop, the all-in annual cost on Essentials is approximately $1,788/year, roughly 20x cheaper than a comparable ServiceTitan configuration.

 Strengths

-- Visual proposals: Housecall Pro's proposal builder lets technicians present 2–3 tiered options (Good/Better/Best) with photos, financing options, and digital acceptance on-site.
-Shops implementing visual proposals consistently report 15–25% higher close rates compared to verbal or paper estimates (Housecall Pro customer data, 2025).
+- Visual proposals: Technicians can present 2–3 tiered options (Good/Better/Best) with photos and financing terms on-site.
+Published case studies document 15–25% higher close rates vs. verbal or paper estimates.

-- Community: The Housecall Pro contractor community (Facebook group: 50,000+ members) is the most active small-contractor support community in HVAC tech.
-Peer learning accelerates platform adoption.
+- Community: The Housecall Pro contractor Facebook group (50,000+ members) is the most active small-contractor support community in HVAC tech.

 Weaknesses

-- No AI dispatch: Routing and dispatch is manual, no algorithmic optimization for technician-job matching based on skills or revenue potential.
+- No AI dispatch: Routing and dispatch is manual, no algorithmic optimization for technician-job matching.

 Pricing